jaanga/moon/voyager/altitude/readme.md

 ## Concept

 ### Issue
-It is not easy to ascertain that one geographic area is highere or lower than another region some distance away
+It is not easy to ascertain that one geographic area is higher or lower than another region some distance away

 ### Mission